michael-sapriio/Electoral-Roll/README.md

 Python: Extracting content from PDF file to Microsoft Excel
 ---
+We are assuming that you already have `numpy` and `pandas` installed

 Following are the steps to run the code:

 **1.** Install `PyPDF2`.
 Since `PyPDF2` is on the Python Package Index, you can use `pip` to install it as: